ava-labs/avalanche-sdk-typescript/README.md

 Avalanche SDK TypeScript provides a complete set of tools and libraries for developers to interact with the Avalanche blockchain ecosystem.
 This monorepo includes multiple specialized SDKs, each designed for specific use cases while maintaining consistency and interoperability.

+> ⚠️ **Developer Preview**: This SDK is currently in beta and is subject to change.
+Use in production at your own risk.

 ### 🎯 Which SDK Should I Use?

 | Use Case | Recommended SDK | Description |